Business VPNs: Enhancing Security and Remote Access for Organizations

 Traditional VPNs are structured around a centralized architecture, so they can be vulnerable to outages if their primary server or data center faces issues.

+Monitoring and managing VPN traffic is crucial to maintaining network resilience.
 A lack of efficient failover mechanisms might lead to dropped connections without automatic rerouting.
 This means downtime for users and operational disruptions.

 Secure VPN Protocols